michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0033.md

 ### Definition
 - n: someone who works with their hands; someone engaged in manual labor
 ### Family
+- labourer: labourers+
-labourer: labourers+;labour: laboured, labourer, labouring, labours;labouring: labouringly
+- labour: laboured, labourer, labouring, labours
+- labouring: labouringly
 ### Examples
 - The security sources told the BBC that Monday's attack targeted daily labourers waiting for work at the 55th intersection in Sadr City.
 - The area that was targeted on Saturday is packed with wholesale markets and usually teeming with daily labourers unloading vans and wheeling carts around.